Open-ISP/isp-trace-parser/README.md

 - _**Zone**_: Traces for a zone, e.g. a renewable energy zone
 - _**Reference year**_: A historical weather year that is used to produce the generation trace.
   - Modelled years are mapped to reference years, e.g. generation data for one or multiple years can be mapped to a single reference year, or generation data for each year can be mapped to different reference years (refer to the [Querying parsed trace data example](https://github.com/Open-ISP/isp-trace-parser#querying-parsed-trace-data)).
-- _**Resource Type**_ : This is used to categorise types of resource data:
+- _**Resource type**_ : This is used to categorise types of resource data:
     - Solar:
-        - FFP: - fixed flat plate
+        - FFP: fixed flat plate
-        - SAT: - single-axis tracking.
+        - SAT: single-axis tracking.
-        - CST: - concentrated solar thermal
+        - CST: concentrated solar thermal
     - Wind:
         - WH: onshore wind (high)
         - WL: onshore wind (low)